AGitUser0001/WRO-FE-2025/README.md

 </table>

 ### Potential Improvements
-Right now, the Raspi is mounted to the back piece with extra long screws and, for the future if we we're to try with this design again we would defiently like it to be closer as with the Raspi being farther out not only does it make our robot bigger, but as well it shifts the center of gravity and overall makes it harder to steer.
-With a combination of better wheels and a tighter place for the Raspi the robot could definetly perform better.
+Right now, the Raspberry Pi is mounted to the back piece with extra long screws and, for the future if we we're to try with this design again we would definitely like it to be closer as with the Raspberry Pi being farther out not only does it make our robot bigger, but as well it shifts the center of gravity and overall makes it harder to steer.
+With a combination of better wheels and a tighter place for the Raspberry Pi the robot could definitely perform better.
-Another note to add for the future was that we should've definetly found more uses for the GPIO pins such as with an ultrasonic sensor.
+Another note to add for the future was that we should've definitely found more uses for the GPIO pins such as with an ultrasonic sensor.

 ### Our Expansion Board <a class="anchor" id="expansion-board"></a>
 <table>